The Funniest Amazon Reviews of All Time

 Always read the reviews

 Amazon is known for having very thorough (and sometimes funny) reviews on the products they sell.
 Before you add anything to your cart you should always see what the customers really thought.
-Read on to see some brutally honest reviews that will also make you laugh out loud.
+Read on to see some brutally honest funny Amazon reviews that will make you laugh out loud.
+The laughs don’t stop there with Amazon, make sure you also know about the funny things to ask Alexa to keep the fun going.
+Before reading through the reviews on a product you want to buy, make sure you know how to spot a fake Amazon review.

 Finally!
 A way to slice bananas